dnth/dnth/README.md

 - [x.infer](https://github.com/dnth/x.infer) - Framework agnostic computer vision inference.
 Ever wanted to deploy new computer vision models without the hassle of learning new frameworks?
 This is for you!
 - [pgmmr](https://github.com/dnth/postgresql-multimodal-retrieval) - Vector/Hybrid Search & Retrieval on PostgreSQL database your favorite Vision Language Model.

+I was listed in GitHub's trending developers list for x.infer!
+Thanks you for supporting my work!

 ## 🛠️ Tech Stack